Tomo Trgovac collected and summarized documents in which you can read the following:

 In the village, there was a primary school since September 1, 1929.
 The classes ha been cancelled since 1981 because of the lack of pupils.
 There was also a branch of the farmer community in Martinac from 1936-1941 which worked as a culture educative association.
 The fire station was built in 1936 and carries name "Croatian Fire-brigade home".
 The village got electricity in 1958.
 In the time between 1957 and 1972, the asphalt route (13 km of lenght) from Cazma to Martinac was built.

 During World War I, 4 persons from Martinac died.
 In World War II, 24 inhabitants were killed.
-And in the war against Croatia from 1990 to 1994, only one person from Martinac died."
+And in the war in Croatia from 1991 to 1995, only one person from Martinac died."